-Throughout human history, one of life’s greatest riddles has been, “What do you get the person who has everything?”
+Throughout human history, one of life’s greatest riddles has been “What do you get the person who has everything?”
 Well, a couple of decades ago, some enterprising retailers finally solved the riddle.
-With a gift card, redeemable for goods and services at your favourite establishment, you can pick your own gift and thank the giver later.
+With a gift card, redeemable for goods and services at your favorite establishment, you can pick your own gift and thank the giver later.
 Perfect, right?

 As with every other new invention, it seems like shady individuals have just been waiting and pondering how to take advantage of it unscrupulously.
 Welcome to the brave new world of gift card scams.

 Some features of gift cards make them irresistible to fraudsters.
 Unlike credit cards, they are anonymous.
 On the other hand they, or the networks their information are saved on, store real monetary value.
 And also unlike credit cards, the data security on gift cards is often a bit more lax.

 Some of these people simply walk up to a gift card display case at the local store, take a few cards to where they can discreetly copy the information on them (card number and security code), then quietly return them to the rack.
 They are able to use specialized software to determine when the card has been legitimately purchased and activated, at which point the criminal is able to use his stolen information to spend all the money on it.

 Another scam that takes advantage of the relatively low levels of security protecting the data on gift cards is the automated bot attack.
 This is a “brute force” type of attack by which a computer logs into a card vendor’s online system and automatically tries numerous random card numbers and security codes in hopes of finding a winning combination.
 According to some estimates, upwards of 90 percent of logins to these websites are bot attacks.